joshuamckenty/pinet/README.md

 	DEBUG:root:Arrived in _launch, thanks to callback on deferred. <- only happens first time [ ] BUG: launching multiple instances show the incorrect IP in describe-instance during while pending [x] describe-instances doesn't show public ips
+    [ ] When instances are shutdown or terminated, clean them up (detach IP and volume)

 S3 / Images
 -----------